davearch/fontyourface/README.md

 * This is going to be a rewrite and work will happen in the 8.x-3.x-rewrite branch.
-* Right now, the code is incredibly rough both in terms of coding styles and concepts.
+* Right now, the code is fairly rough and still undergoing development.
 But it is partly working!
-* It currently works with Google Fonts.
+* It currently works with Google Fonts and Adobe Edge Fonts.

 Installing @font-your-face: